Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-Our main results are based on three different high-precision probes of binary orbital dynamics: \begin{description} \item[MSP:] Timing of binary millisecond pulsars (MSPs), with periods between $P\approx1.5\,\mathrm{hr}$ and $P\approx5.3\,\mathrm{yr}$;\cite{Manchester:2004bp} \item[LLR:] Laser-ranging measurements of the Moon's orbit around the Earth ($P\approx27\,\mathrm{days}$);\cite{Murphy:2013qya} \item[SLR:] Laser-ranging measurements of the orbits of artificial satellites around the Earth, in particular the LAGEOS-1 satellite ($P\approx3.8\,\mathrm{hr}$),\cite{Ciufolini:2016ntr} as this has been regularly producing laser-ranging data for longer than any other satellite mission. \end{description}
+\emph{Results and discussion.}---Our main results are based on three different high-precision probes of binary orbital dynamics: \begin{description} \item[MSP] Timing of binary millisecond pulsars (MSPs), with periods between $P\approx1.5\,\mathrm{hr}$ and $P\approx5.3\,\mathrm{yr}$~\cite{Manchester:2004bp}; \item[LLR] Laser-ranging measurements of the Moon's orbit around the Earth ($P\approx27\,\mathrm{days}$)~\cite{Murphy:2013qya}; \item[SLR] Laser-ranging measurements of the orbits of artificial satellites around the Earth, in particular the LAGEOS-1 satellite ($P\approx3.8\,\mathrm{hr}$)~\cite{Ciufolini:2016ntr}, as this has been regularly producing laser-ranging data for longer than any other satellite mission. \end{description}

-We numerically evolve the first and second moments of the FPE~\eqref{eq:fpe} for each of these systems using our Python code \href{https://github.com/alex-c-jenkins/gw-resonance}{\texttt{gwresonance}}, which we make publicly available at the linked URL.
-By combining these predictions with a Fisher-forecasting approach for estimating the sensitivity of each of the observational probes mentioned above to changes in the orbital elements, we are able to calculate the expected sensitivity of each binary to the SGWB.
-(See the Methods section for further details.)
+We numerically evolve the first and second moments of the FPE~\eqref{eq:fpe} from delta-function initial conditions for each of these systems using our Python code \href{https://github.com/alex-c-jenkins/gw-resonance}{\texttt{gwresonance}}, which we make publicly available at the linked URL.
+This gives a probabilistic model for the orbital elements over time, which we combine with a Fisher-forecasting approach to calculate the expected sensitivity of each binary to the SGWB.
+(See the Supplemental Material~\footnote{The Supplemental Material, which includes Refs.~\cite{Poisson:2014gr,Peters:1963ux,Blandford:1976pt,Casella:2002stat,Lyne:2015oua,Abdo:2010en,Kramer:2006nb,Weisberg:2016jye,Jacoby:2006dy,Fonseca:2014qla,Haniewicz:2020jro,vanKerkwijk:1999xj,Kaspi:1996pul,Freire:2010tf,Madsen:2012rs,Miller-Jones:2018waj,Liu:2011cka,ilrs:lageos,Fedderke:2020yfy,jpl:sbdb,Schmitz:2020syl,Espinosa:2010hh,Ellis:2020awk,Desjacques:2020fdi,Armaleo:2020yml,Blas:2019hxz}, provides further details about our procedure for integrating the Fokker-Planck equation and computing sensitivity forecasts, as well as details on the FOPT spectra we use to generate Fig.~\ref{fig:fopt}, so that all of our results may be reproduced using our publicly-available code \href{https://github.com/alex-c-jenkins/gw-resonance}{\texttt{gwresonance}}.
+We also discuss how to obtain long-timescale SGWB constraints using the present-day orbital parameters of Solar System bodies.}.)